Quarashi

 Quarashi is an Icelandic rap rock band from Reykjavík.
 The group consists of rappers Hössi Ólafsson (later replaced by Egill Olafur Thorarensen), Ómar Örn Hauksson, Steinar Orri Fjeldsted, and Sölvi Blöndal (who also acted as producer, keyboardist, percussionist, drummer and songwriter).
 For live shows, Quarashi was joined by guitarist Smári "Tarfur" Jósepsson, bassist Gaukur Úlfarsson, and DJ Dice (later replaced by DJ Magic).
 The group came back together in 2016 and is planning on releasing a new album.

+In 2026, for the band's 30th anniversary, they played live in Reykjavík at Laugardalshöll, debuting a new single "Do It Again".
+Many prior collaborators, including Tarfur, made an onstage appearance.

-The group released five studio albums from 1996 to 2005.
+The group released five studio albums from 1996 to 2005, with an upcoming four-track EP "Days of Strange" set to release in December 2026.

 History

 On 31 August 2000, Quarashi announced that they had signed with Sony Music Entertainment Incorporated under the Columbia Records label.
 The deal was to last for six albums, the first of which would be produced in collaboration with Cypress Hill DJ, DJ Muggs, and Brendan O'Brien, who was the recording director for the Red Hot Chili Peppers breakthrough hit album, Blood Sugar Sex Magik, and helped produced three of Rage Against the Machine's hit albums, Evil Empire, The Battle of Los Angeles, and Renegades.
 Quarashi moved to New York City to begin making their American debut album.

 After the recording of the album, Sölvi Blöndal and Hössi Ólafsson produced the soundtrack for the Halldór Laxness play, Kristnihald undir Jökli, which was directed by Bergur Þór Ingólfsson, and ran in the Borgarleikhús in the winter of 2001.
 The album, released on 22 September 2001, was filled with original music written and produced by Sölvi and Hössi, and was released under the Quarashi name.

 Quarashi's first single from their American debut album, "Stick 'Em Up", was released in February 2002.
 The music video, which was a parody of the film Snatch, was in heavy rotation on MTV2.